department-of-veterans-affairs/design-system-OLD/README.md

 Installs `jean-pants` to `node_modules` making it available for importing and testing locally.

+See yalc documentation for advanced usage such as automatic updating on publish

 3. Update version and merge PR

 Preprequsite: you must be [registered](https://docs.npmjs.com/getting-started/publishing-npm-packages) with npm to publish or update the module.
 Verify that you are logged in correctly by running `npm whoami`.